rpm-software-management/dnf/doc/api_cli.rst

     .. attribute:: allow_erasing

-      If ``True``, the dependnecy solver is allowed to look for solutions that include removing other packages while looking to fulfill the current packaging requests.
+      If ``True``, the dependency solver is allowed to look for solutions that include removing other packages while looking to fulfill the current packaging requests.
 Defaults to ``False``.
 Also see :meth:`dnf.Base.resolve`.

     .. attribute:: available_repos